amal-zmanzoor/trading-analytics-platform/README.md

 1) In the first terminal : uvicorn main:app --reload
 2) Seed in some data
    - Open your browser at http://localhost:8000/docs#/default.
 This is to seed in some trade data.
-Because we’re using in-memory storage (all data is wiped on restart), you need to post a batch of trades before the UI will show anything
+Because we’re using in-memory storage (all data is wiped on restart), you need to post a batch of trades before the UI will show anything.
    - Click POST /trades → Try it out → paste in your JSON array of trades (I have put this at the end of this README file) → Execute.
 3) Start the react app:
    - In a second terminal: run `npm install` followed by  `npm start`